dangoriaynov/speedy_econt_shipping/README.md

  - shipping labels
  - shipping fees
  - free shipping from <sum>
- - currentcy to be used
+ - currency to be used